ItalyPaleAle/le-cert-server/README.md

 4. **Automatic renewal**: Certificates are renewed before expiration—no manual intervention needed
 5. **OAuth2 security**: All API access is secured with industry-standard OAuth2/OIDC authentication

-**What you get:**
+Benefits:

 - ✅ Automated certificate lifecycle management
 - ✅ Support for 100+ DNS providers (Cloudflare, AWS Route53, Azure DNS, and more)
 - ✅ Centralized, secure credential storage
 - ✅ Wildcard certificate support via DNS-01 challenge
 - ✅ Built-in caching to avoid rate limits
-- ✅ OAuth2/OIDC authentication for API security
+- ✅ Optional OAuth2/OIDC authentication for API security

 ## Quick Example: Using with Traefik

-Here's how to use Certificate Server with Traefik to automatically fetch and update certificates across your load-balanced services:
+Here's how to use Certificate Server with Traefik to automatically fetch and update certificates across your load-balanced services, without the need for Traefik Enterprise:

 **1. Deploy Certificate Server** (one-time setup):